 Applications are welcome from scholars with a strength in, and evidence of, a respect for diversity and inclusion.
-We invite applications from scholars whose work aligns with a field or department in the College of Education and Human Development and/or the College of Liberal Arts.
-Applicants' doctoral degrees should be completed between January 1, 2016 and July 1, 2020.
+We invite applications from scholars whose work aligns with a field or department in: The Bush School of Government and Public Service; College of Education and Human Development; College of Geosciences; and College of Liberal Arts.
+Applicants' doctoral degrees should be completed between January 1, 2017 and July 1, 2021.

 - Cover letter (1-3 pages)

 - Proposal of scholarly project(s) (3-5 pages) that will be conducted during the fellowship years

 - Statement (1-3 pages) explaining how your scholarship, teaching, and/or other experiences have demonstrated a commitment to diversity and how that commitment may benefit Texas A&M University

 - One writing sample (e.g., book chapter, chapter from your dissertation, journal article, work under review, or work in progress)